Catholic Church sexual abuse cases: United States

 The United States has been the focus of many scandals and subsequent reforms.
 BishopAccountability.org, an "online archive established by lay Catholics", have reported over 3,000 civil lawsuits against the church, some of these cases have resulted in multimillion-dollar settlements with many claimants, totaling more than $3 billion since 1950.

 While the church in the United States claims to have addressed the issue, some disagree.
 Mark Honigsbaum of The Guardian wrote in 2006 that, "despite the National Review Board's own estimates that there have been some 5,000 abusive priests in the US, to date 150 have been successfully prosecuted."
 Some critics of the church, such as Patrick Wall, attribute this to a lack of cooperation from the church.
 In California, for example, the archdiocese has sought to block the disclosure of confidential counseling records on two priests, arguing that such action would violate their First Amendment right on religious protection.
 Paul Lakeland claims Church leaders who enabled abuse were too frequently careless about their own accountability and the accountability of perpetrators.

 In 2004, the Roman Catholic Diocese of Orange settled nearly 90 cases for $100 million.
 In July 2007, its parent archdiocese, the Roman Catholic Archdiocese of Los Angeles reached a settlement of 45 lawsuits for $60 million.
 By July 2007, a $660 million agreement was made with more than 500 alleged victims.

 In September 2007, the Roman Catholic Diocese of San Diego reached a $198.1 million "agreement with 144 childhood sexual abuse victims".

-In July 2008, the Roman Catholic Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."
+In July 2008, the Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."

-In 1998, the Roman Catholic Diocese of Dallas paid $30.9 million to twelve victims of one priest ($ in present-day terms).
+In 1998, the Diocese of Dallas paid $30.9 million to twelve victims of one priest ($ in present-day terms).
 From 2003 to 2009, nine other major settlements, involving over 375 cases with 1551 claimants/victims, resulted in payments of over US$1.1 billion.
 The Associated Press estimated the settlements of sex abuse cases from 1950 to 2007 totaled more than $2 billion.
-Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon; Davenport, Iowa, and San Diego) got bankruptcy protection.
+Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon; Davenport, Iowa, and San Diego) received bankruptcy protection.
 Eight Catholic dioceses have declared bankruptcy due to sex abuse cases from 2004 to 2011.